 Sickle cell.
 Also prohibited are employment practices that discriminate on the basis of the sickle-cell trait (FL Stat.
 Sec.
 448.075 et seq.).
 Employers should not make inquiries that are likely to elicit information about an applicant's medical condition, including sickle-cell trait.

 Bona fide occupational qualification (BFOQ) exception.
-An employer may make an employment inquiry about a protected characteristic only if it is reasonably necessary for the performance of the job in question and there is no less intrusive way to ensure that the applicant will be able to perform the essential functions ...
+An employer may make an employment inquiry about a protected characteristic only if it is reasonably necessary for the performance of the job in question and there is no less intrusive way to ensure that the applicant will be able to perform the ...